0xPolygonMiden/miden-base/docs/architecture/notes.md

 | `0b10` | Local          | Any      | NoteType::Public  |
 | `0b11` | Local          | Any      | Any               |

 - Execution hint: Set to `Network` for network transactions.
-These notes will be validated and, if possible, consumed in a network transaction.
+These notes are validated and, if possible, consumed in a network transaction.
 - Target: Describes how to interpret the bits in the note tag.
 For tags with a specific target, the rest of the tag is interpreted as an `account_id`.
 For use case values, the meaning of the rest of the tag is not specified by the protocol and can be used by applications built on top of the rollup.
-- Note type: Describes the note's storage mode, either `public` or `private`.
+- Allowed note type: Describes the note's storage mode, either `public` or `private`.

-The following 30 bits can represent anything; from account IDs to use cases or any custom logic agreed upon.
+The following 30 bits can represent anything.
+In the above example note tag, it represents an account Id of a public account.
+As designed the first bit of a public account is always `0` which overlaps with the second most significant bit of the note tag.

 Using note tags is a compromise between privacy and latency.
 If a user queries the operator using the note ID, the operator learns which note a specific user is interested in.
 Alternatively, if a user always downloads all registered notes and filters locally, it is quite inefficient.
 By using tags, users can customize privacy parameters by narrowing or broadening their note tag schemes.

+??? note "Example note tag for P2ID"
+    P2ID scripts can only be consumed by the specified account Id (target Id).
+In the standard schema, the target Id is encoded into the note tag.

+    In case the P2ID note is intended for network execution, the note tag looks like the above example `0b009f4adc47857e2f6`.
+Here the Miden operator knows exactly against which account it the transaction must be executed.

+    In case the P2ID note is intended for local execution, the recipient needs to be able to discover that note.
+The recipient can query the Miden node for a specific tag, to see if there are new P2ID notes to be consumed.
+In that case the two most significant bits are set to `0b11`, which allows for any note type to be used (`private` or `public`), the following 14 bits are set to the 14 most significant bits of the account ID, and the remaining 16 bits are set to 0.

-## Note consumption
+### Note consumption

 As with creation, notes can only be consumed in Miden transactions.
 If a valid transaction consuming an `InputNote` gets verified by the Miden node, the note's unique nullifier gets added to the [nullifier database](https://0xpolygonmiden.github.io/miden-base/architecture/state.html#nullifier-database) and is therefore consumed.